 Campus Dining is focused on offering the choice of sustainably produced food to encourage consumption of products that are renewable and support the environment.
 They actively develop menus in all units to include sustainable choices.
 Look for the following sustainable items: Tilapia, Catfish, Cod, Alaskan Halibut, Dungeness Crab, Coffee.

 Campus Dining purchase energy star products in new purchases where available in order to minimize their water, gas, and electrical use.
 Some of these savings include Energy Start rated fryers saving $600 per year and dishwashers saving over $1,000 in energy and water use.
 Additionally, preventive maintenance is regularly performed to ensure equipment is performing at its peak efficiency.

 Vegetarian and Vegan Diet

 Campus Dining offers many vegetarian and vegan options.
 Look for the V to find vegetarian choices of entrees and soups.
 Vegetarian diets are one opportunity to benefit in both good health and social responsibility.
-Vegetables require much less natural resources to grow than animal products, in fact it takes 518 gallons of water to produce one pound of chicken and 1,847 gallons to product one pound of beef.
+Vegetables require much less natural resources to grow than animal products, in fact, it takes 518 gallons of water to produce one pound of chicken and 1,847 gallons to produce one pound of beef.